Share this guide:

 What is a bridging loan?

-Many property developers also use bridging loans to secure property at short notice, such as at auction.
+Many property developers also use bridging loans to secure property purchases at short notice, such as buying a property at auction.

 Bridging loans are a type of secured loan.
 This means you'll only be able to get one if you can guarantee something of a higher value than the loan itself, for example your house.